 5.2.2.6 DID Verification management service

-The DID verification service can be a composite service [1] that uses DID resolver service, DID document registry service, DID operation(al) participant registry service and VC Data Registry service to fetch necessary data related to verification of DID (i.e. authentication of the subject identified by the DID), and performs exposure of selective data to the verifier to enable authentication of the subject and authorization verification of subject to respective service(s).
+The DID verification service can be a composite service (ETSI GS PDL 012 [1]) that uses DID resolver service, DID document registry service, DID operation(al) participant registry service and VC Data Registry service to fetch necessary data related to verification of DID (i.e. authentication of the subject identified by the DID), and performs exposure of selective data to the verifier to enable authentication of the subject and authorization verification of subject to respective service(s).

 5.3 PDL Framework Operations and Services